-Assess your horse to make a plan for future training.
+1. Assess your horse to make a plan for future training

-Give your horse a true break from training.
+2. Give your horse a true break from training

-Chances are you have bought the horse straight from the trainer or from a dealer, who may not have been able to give the horse time to really “let down”.
+Chances are you have bought the horse straight from the trainer or from a retrainer, who may not have been able to give the horse time to really “let down”.
 You need to honestly appraise the physical and mental state of your horse.
 Often young Thoroughbreds out of racing look fit, well muscled and mature, but when they come out of their racing routine, they often “go off” in their coat and muscle definition.
-The temptation is to keep working them, but I have found they can get sour and sore, which is why I always make sure that they have a real break, not just a couple of weeks in the field, in which to truly “let down”, mature and become a horse again.
+The temptation is to keep working them, but I have found they can get sour and sore.
+This is why I always make sure that they have a real break, not just a couple of weeks in the field.
+They can truly “let down”, mature and become a horse again.
 A little word of warning though; after their break, they may come back in feeling fresh as a daisy and may have a bit more “character” than previously shown!

 Racehorses are generally ridden in groups.
 Therefore, start off riding with another horse, whether out hacking (they are usually good to hack and quiet in traffic), or in the school.
 Start by following another horse, then by leading.
 If you can, ride with different horses, rather than the same one, to prevent separation issues.
 If you are riding in an arena or field, have the accompanying horse stand in the centre and work your horse on the outside.
 In time, and when you feel confident, start riding on your own.
 One of the most common problems I see with ex-racehorses is napping, as they are so used to being in a group, but you can avoid this by slowly building a partnership before approaching more challenging situations.

 Don’t ask your horse into an outline before you have a true forward movement in walk, trot and canter, which can be held in a decent rhythm.
 Encourage your horse to work “long and low” to build up the topline and back muscles.
-I sometimes use an Equi Ami, and I have had a lot of positive feedback about using Pessoa’s for this reason.
+Introducing polework in lunging and ridden work is excellent for this purpose.

 As they become accustomed to their new routines, make sure you are seen as the leader in their new relationship.
-As they will have been stabled during their racing life, they may have already developed, or be susceptible to, habits such as weaving, box walking and kicking at the door at feed times.
+As they will have been stabled during their racing life, they may be susceptible to habits such as weaving, box walking and kicking at the door at feed times.
 You need to think about your management to avoid this.
-For example, turning your horse out as much as possible will help with box walking and weaving, and making sure your horse is respectful when feeding, will help with frustration and aggression at these times.
+For example, turning your horse out as much as possible will help with box walking and weaving.
+Making sure your horse is respectful when feeding, will help with frustration and aggression at these times.